chrisclarke01/ultimate-lineup-picker/README.md

 - [X] Update frontend to display the ideal lineup on-screen

 ## Planned Improvements

+- [ ] Automatically load player data into a JSON variable upon load
+- [ ] Create a loading screen so people have to wait until JSON data is loaded before interacting

 - [ ] Allow users to adjust player amount (ie, 2 QB, Super Flex, 1 WR, etc)
 - [ ] Add ability to Super Flex (use QB as)